courselabs/kubernetes/labs/configmaps/README.md

 The filesystem is a more reliable store for configuration; permissions can be set for files, and it allows for more complex config with nested settings.

-The demo app uses JSON configuration, and it supports loading additional settings from an override file:
+The demo app can use JSON configuration as well as environment variables, and it supports loading additional settings from an override file:

 - [configmap-json.yaml](specs/configurable/config-json/configmap-json.yaml) - stores the config settings as a JSON data item
 - [deployment-json.yaml](specs/configurable/config-json/deployment-json.yaml) loads the JSON as a volume mount **and** loads environment variables